TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

     *   Free Clock
     *   Free Countdown
     *   API for Developers
-*   Free Fun
+*   Free FunBack
-    *   Free Clock for your site
+    *   Free Clock for Your Site
-    *   Free Countdown for your site
+    *   Free Countdown for Your Site
     *   Word Clock
     *   Alternative Age Calculator
     *   Date Pattern Calculator
     *   Fun Fact Articles

 Newsletter About Us Site Map Article Topics Home >.
 Site information >.
-Privacy Statement for timeanddate.com +1 this page: Follow us on Google+: Tweet about this page: Tweet Follow us on twitter: Follow @timeanddate Like/share this page: Follow us on facebook: Privacy Statement for timeanddate.com
+Privacy Statement for timeanddate.com Privacy Statement for timeanddate.com

 timeanddate.com has created this privacy statement to demonstrate our firm commitment to privacy.
 This page discloses our information gathering and dissemination practices for this website: www.timeanddate.com.